bhaskarblur/Sync-RealtimeContentCollaboration/README.md

 5. AI: Open AI Chat GPT Api

 #### Note: In order to setup the environment and work on the app locally, you've to add the firebase db url, Open AI Api & other credentials in values/string files, i know it's not a good approach to save keys this way, but it is what it is :))

+## Submit a change or new feature
+If you wish to contribute and want to submit feature/improvement ideas before/after implementing them, you can make an issue for them in this repository or DM me directly on Linkedin(find it from my profile) so that we can have a chat over it.